steakknife/pry-gist/README.md

 #### https://github.com/pry/pry#gist-integration

-This is a virtual gem to semantically require gist.
+This is a virtual gem to semantically require jist.

-Functionality is provided entirely between gist and pry.
+Functionality is provided entirely between jist and pry.

 ## Patches Welcome!